Carson-Spaniel/Smart-Dash-Interface/readme.md

 - Feel free to customize fonts, colors, and layout as needed in the script.

 ## Upcoming
-- Customization page: adding more customization such as color choices and placement of values.
+1. Customization page: adding more customization such as color choices and placement of values.
-- Flashdrive updating: be able to update through flashdrive.
+2. Flashdrive updating: be able to update through flashdrive.
+3. Complete Readme overhaul: Update the read me to most accurate information.

 ## Far Future
 - Raspberry Pi hotspot for wifi connection to phone for GPS data for GPS related features.